Nikkei surges to 6-month high on BOJ easing

-TOKYO, Feb 15 Japan's Nikkei average hit a six-month high on Wednesday and breached its 200-day moving average after the Bank of Japan expanded its asset buying programme the day before and set an inflation target to pull the economy out of deflation.
+TOKYO Japan's Nikkei average hit a six-month high on Wednesday and breached its 200-day moving average after the Bank of Japan expanded its asset buying program the day before and set an inflation target to pull the economy out of deflation.

-The surprise move, which included adding 10 trillion yen ($127.51 billion) to its asset purchase programme, pushed the yen to a 3-1/2-month low against the dollar, lifting the appeal of exporter shares.
+The surprise move, which included adding 10 trillion yen ($127.51 billion) to its asset purchase program, pushed the yen to a 3-1/2-month low against the dollar, lifting the appeal of exporter shares.

-The BOJ's reflationary attempt also boosted financial stocks, with Nomura Holdings Inc up 3.8 percent, Mitsubishi UFJ Financial Group adding 1.5 percent and Sumitomo Mitsui Financial Group gaining 2.2 percent.
+The BOJ's reflationary attempt also boosted financial stocks, with Nomura Holdings Inc (8604.T) up 3.8 percent, Mitsubishi UFJ Financial Group (8306.T) adding 1.5 percent and Sumitomo Mitsui Financial Group (8316.T) gaining 2.2 percent.

 "This action is positive for the market.
 I maintain a bullish view on the stock market for the short term.
 I think the Nikkei will gradually go up to 10,000 or more in the next couple of months," said Yasuo Sakuma, portfolio manager at Bayview Asset Management.